Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 1](https://rawgit.com/Jcbnunez/phylobio_final_project/master/model_system.png "Figure 1 Ecology of your favorite Marine Organism")

+*Figure 1:* Left - A "map" of the sampled populations correlated with the dominant haplogroup.
+Right - a putative topology of a phylogeny including populations of the 2 major haplogroups and a sister taxa of your favorite marine organism.

 This historical event has a very distinct demographic signal occurring in the chromosome K such that organism south of the break have a particular set of haplogroups and viceversa for the north.
 However, populations of your favorite marine organism living close to Middelcity town show a conspicuous introgression pattern such that about 50% of organisms living in this area show either a discrete northern or discrete southern haplogroup (Figure 2).
 In other words, demographic signals from chromosome K tend to split the middlecity populaiton in 2 groups that cluster with organisms living miles appart rather than reconstructing a single population even thought gene flow  among middlecity seems to be unrestricted.

 This project will utilize phylogenetic reconstruction methods to unravel the demographic signal of chromosome K in a gene-by-gene fashion and investigate what gene(s) recapitulate the demographic signal.

 ![Figure 2](https://rawgit.com/Jcbnunez/phylobio_final_project/master/cline_network_phylo.png "Figure 2 Maximun Parsimony Network with full chromosome haplotypes of  your favorite Marine Organism")

+*Figure 2:* a maximun parsimony haplotype network with individuals from all populations and the outgroup.

 ## Methods